lambdastack/lambdastack/website/content/en/docs/_index.md

 ---

 {{% pageinfo %}}
-This is a placeholder page that shows you how to use this template site.
+You're encouraged to make pull requests to enhance any wholes that you may find in the documentation.
 {{% /pageinfo %}}

-This section is where the user documentation for LambdaStack will be living - all the information your users need to understand and successfully use LambdaStacl.
+Welcome to the LambdaStack documentation center.
 At this moment, the documentation is on https://github.com/lambdastack/lambdastack/README.md.

-This will all be updated by the day!
+>This will all be updated by the day!